kamilazdybal/python-for-academics/README.md

 ## Scripts

-You can access the toolbox of ready scripts in the [``scripts``](scripts\) directory.
+You can access the toolbox of ready scripts in the [`scripts`](scripts\) directory.
 Feel free to copy and modify them for your target use case!

-The video tutorials and Jupyter notebooks below will explain step-by-step how these have been built.
+The video tutorials and Jupyter notebooks below will explain step-by-step how the scripts have been built.

 ## Video tutorials & Jupyter notebooks